Lofi Girl

 Lofi Girl (formerly ChilledCow until 2021) is a French YouTube channel and music label established in 2017.
-It provides livestreams of lo-fi hip hop music 24/7, accompanied by a Japanese-style animation of a girl studying or relaxing in her bedroom with a cat on the window.
+It provides livestreams of lo-fi hip hop music 24/7, accompanied by a Japanese-style animation of a girl (officially named Jade) studying or relaxing in her bedroom with a cat on the window.

 Format

 The channel offers several videos and livestreams of lo-fi music in hip hop style.
 The best known video is a live stream of lo-fi music that has run for several years.

 The music is either released through the ChilledCow label, or used with permission from the artist.

 The music is always live, preventing YouTube from putting ads that could cut the stream.

 The playlist is updated fairly frequently.
 The music broadcast by the channel can be used to practice "deep work".
-According to Emma Winston of the University of London, the success of the channel comes from the music that “seems familiar to the listener, like a past time gone and fantasized that did not really exist”.
+According to Emma Winston of the University of London, the success of the channel comes from the music that "seems familiar to the listener, like a past time gone and fantasized that did not really exist".

-Fareid El Gafy writes in the Washington Square News, "Thanks to this playlist, I’ve cranked out a multitude of essays, study sessions, scripts and rough cuts to the tune of pop culture samples, muted snares and artificial record scratches."
+Fareid El Gafy writes in the Washington Square News, "Thanks to this playlist, I've cranked out a multitude of essays, study sessions, scripts and rough cuts to the tune of pop culture samples, muted snares and artificial record scratches."

 Lee Taber, Leya Breanna Baltaxe-Admony and Kevin Weatherwax of the University of California, Santa Cruz, showed in a study that parasocial interactions can be applied to characters such as the Lofi Girl.